How Much It Costs to Get a Green Card by Consular Processing

 After the initial petition is approved, the next step is for your file to be transferred to the National Visa Center (NVC).
 If you’re applying for an “immigrant visa,” the NVC will send you an immigrant visa application fee invoice, and, if you are required to submit an affidavit of support that will be processed in the U.S., a fee invoice for that too.

 If you’re applying for a fiancé (K-1) visa, you will need to pay a “machine readable visa” (MRV) fee before or at your visa interview at the U.S. consulate.
 You will be given instructions on how and where to pay this fee—each consulate has its own preferred method of payment.
 (Often you pay online by credit card, or at a particular bank in your home country.)
-As of September 2015 the MRV fee for fiancé visa applications was $265.
+As of early 2016 the MRV fee for fiancé visa applications was $265.

 See the “Fees for Visa Services” page of the State Department’s website for the current fees.

 If you are successful in getting an immigrant visa, there is one last fee you have to pay.
 USCIS charges an “immigrant fee,” to cover the expense of creating your green card.
-As of September 2015, that fee was $165.
+As of early 2016, that fee was $165.
 You have to pay the USCIS immigrant fee online.
 It’s best to do this before you leave for the United States—otherwise it will take a lot longer to get your actual “green card” in the mail.
 See the "Immigrant Fee" page of the USCIS website for details on how to pay.

 If you are applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), you don’t pay the USCIS immigrant fee.
 Instead, you will need to apply for adjustment of status after you are in the United States.
 See “How Much It Costs to Get a Green Card by Adjustment of Status” for details.